uzh-bf/klicker-uzh/docs/docs/docs/contributing/guidelines.md

 ## Formatting

-All KlickerUZH code is to be formatted with Prettier (https://prettier.io/) to ensure a consistent code formatting over all projects.
+All KlickerUZH code is to be formatted with Prettier (https://prettier.io/) to ensure a consistent code formatting across all projects.
 To simplify this process, we have added the `npm run format` command as well as a git hook that will format your code automatically on pre-commit.
 Please note that our CI will check the formatting and throw if erroneous formatting is encountered.